freenandes/prez/list/portfolio.md

 ### Objective

-To create an ecosystem of web apps that can reduce time to delivery, but also elevate the quality, of the linguistic services operations
+To create an ecosystem of web apps that reduces time to delivery, and elevates the quality of linguistic services

 ![bg right:60%](../img/portfolio/ecosystem.png)